c-cube/ocaml-containers/README.md

   or "companion-cube" because I'm megalomaniac).
 This part should be usable and should work.
 For instance, `CCList` contains functions and lists including safe versions of `map` and `append`.
-- Several small additional libraries that completent it:
+- Several small additional libraries that complement it:
-  * `containers.data` with additional data structures that don't have an equivalent in the standard library
+  * `containers.data` with additional data structures that don't have an equivalent in the standard library;
-  * `containers.io` with utils to handle files and I/O streams
+  * `containers.io` with utils to handle files and I/O streams;
-  * `containers.iter` with list-like and tree-like iterators
+  * `containers.iter` with list-like and tree-like iterators;
   * `containers.string` (in directory `string`) with
     a few packed modules that deal with strings (Levenshtein distance, KMP search algorithm, and a few naive utils).
 Again, modules are independent